pactus-project/pactus.org/Readme.md

-# Zarb.Network
+# Pactus.rg

-This repository contains all the information about zarb blockchain.
-You might check [https://zarb.network](https://zarb.network) to see the compiled version of this repository.
+This repository contains all the information about pactus blockchain.
+You might check [https://pactus.org](https://pactus.org) to see the compiled version of this repository.

 ## Contributing to Documentation